Identification | Biology | Damage ID | Management | Resources

 Frightening Devices

-Some landowners have reported benefits from hazing turkeys with dogs and from patrols of individuals on all-terrain vehicles.
+Some landowners have reported benefits from hazing turkeys with dogs and from patrols of individuals on all-terrain vehicles in rural areas.
 Be sure turkeys are not harmed when using any frightening technique.

 Repellents